 Q. Can I set up call transfers directly through the app?

-A. Unfortunately, no, you can’t.
-Call transfer needs to be built into the script.
-We also need to ensure that the telephone number that we are transferring to has been added in the correct format and we need to add a delivery method for the messages.
+A. Unfortunately, you can’t.
+You need to build call transfers into your script.
+Your CAM needs to ensure the telephone number we transfer to has been added in the correct format.
+We also need to and we have to add a delivery method for the messages.

 Q. If I want to change the destination of a call transfer, can I do this myself or do I need to reach out to my CAM?